 While the debate often focuses on runners, walking performance matters too.
 Nurses, retail workers, and others who stand for long hours need exceptional cushioning and support.

-✅ Best for Ultra-Soft Cushioning: Hoka Bondi
+✅ Best for Ultra-Soft Cushioning: HOKA Bondi

 ✅ Best for Structured Support: New Balance 990